gv22ga/dlib-face-recognition-android/README.md

 # dlib-face-recognition-android
-Recognize faces in android using DLib state-of-the-art face recognition model based on deep learning.
+Recognize faces in android using dlib state-of-the-art face recognition model based on deep learning.
 The model has an accuracy of 99.13% on the LFW benchmark.

 ## App
 [Video to be added]